Skip to content

 From Sequential to Parallel

-• Traditional: Complete tasks one at a time
+• Traditional: One task in flight at a time

 From Documentation-Last to Context-First